 Have you recognized any unhealthy behaviors in your relationship?

 How to get help: Family Advocacy Program and more

-It is important to recognize the warning signs that could escalate into more serious forms of domestic violence.
+It is important to recognize the warning signs that could escalate into domestic abuse.
 Everyone deserves to be healthy and safe in their relationships.
-The Department of Defense is committed to educating service members and families about domestic abuse to ensure that all active duty personnel and military family members are protected from relationship violence.
+The Family Advocacy Program, administered through the Department of Defense, is committed to educating and supporting service members and their families impacted by domestic abuse through victim advocacy and crisis intervention.

 No matter where your relationship lies on the healthy/unhealthy scale, help is available and you have options.
 It’s safe to reach out.
 Talk whenever you want to.
 Confidential information and support is free and available 24/7.